olofer/wasmem/README.md

 Clone repo.
 Run `./build.sh` and then `./run-html.sh` (or e.g. `./run-html.sh wsl-edge` to select another browser, assuming WSL2 environment).

 ## TODO
-- [ ] ABC boundaries (dynamically selectable PEC, Periodic, or basic ABC)
+- [ ] support for absorbing boundaries
 - [ ] evaluate/visualize total EM field energy density; or at least Hx, Hy
 - [ ] speed up main rasterizer (how? floats?!)
 - [ ] more sources, axis aligned lines? (and option to add or set source)